Israel downs Gaza rocket, admonishes Jordan as Jerusalem tensions simmer | Law-Order

 Israel downs Gaza rocket, admonishes Jordan as Jerusalem tensions simmer

-Israel shot down a rocket launched from the Gaza Strip on Monday, the Israeli military said, the first such attack in months as tensions over a flashpoint Jerusalem shrine drew angry pro-Palestinian rhetoric from Jordan and U.S. mediation efforts.
-No Gaza faction claimed responsibility for the rocket, which Israel said its Iron Dome interceptor shot down.
-Gaza's dominant Palestinian Islamic faction Hamas had warned of reprisals for Israeli conduct around Jerusalem's Al Aqsa mosque compound.
+Israel shot down a rocket fired from the Gaza Strip on Monday, the Israeli military said, the first such attack in months as tensions over a flashpoint Jerusalem shrine drew angry pro-Palestinian rhetoric from Jordan and U.S. mediation efforts.
+No Gaza faction claimed responsibility for the launch, which followed warnings by the dominant Hamas Islamists of reprisals for Israeli conduct around Jerusalem's Al Aqsa mosque compound.

+Within hours, Israeli air strikes hit camps used by Hamas and another Gaza faction, Palestinian sources said.
+The military said one target was an arms manufacturing site.
+No one was hurt.
+Since Friday, Al Aqsa - also revered by Jews as a vestige of two ancient temples - has seen confrontations between Palestinian stone-throwers and Israeli riot police recalling violence that helped fan a Gaza war one year ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)